Chelsea chairman Buck to step down after 19 years

 During Buck's chairmanship, the Chelsea men's team claimed 18 major honours and the women's team won 12.

+"I am proud to have helped Chelsea realise great success on the pitch and make a positive impact in the community," he added.

-Co-controlling owner Boehly said that Buck had "led Chelsea Football Club to the highest levels of international and domestic football" and thanked him for "his service and his commitment to the club".
+Co-owner Boehly said that Buck had "led Chelsea Football Club to the highest levels of international and domestic football" and thanked him for "his service and his commitment to the club".

 - Our coverage of Chelsea is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment